mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

 If a task failed because of an intermittent failure (e.g.: network error, timeout), ``rerun`` it manually via `taskcluster cli <https://github.com/taskcluster/taskcluster-cli/>`__.
-Some tasks don’t have automatic reruns set, but they do have 5 retries left.
-Thanks to reruns, you don’t need to retrigger a task (which would have meant to reschedule the remaining subgraph).
+Some tasks don't have automatic reruns set, but they do have 5 retries left.
+Thanks to reruns, you don't need to retrigger a task (which would have meant to reschedule the remaining subgraph).

 Flushing caches